Dialogue key for Iran, Syria: BRICS

 But there was no common ground on who should become the new president of the World Bank, the IMF's sister organisation.

-The leaders said they "welcome the candidatures from the developing world" for the new head of the Washington-based body - to be announced by April - but they did not throw their weight behind either of them.
+said they "welcome the candidatures from the developing world" for the new head of the Washington-based body - to be announced by April - but they did not throw their weight behind either of them.

 Colombian university professor Jose Antonio Ocampo and Nigerian finance minister Ngozi Okonjo-Iweala are attempting to break the US monopoly on the position.